 Kungsholmen is the newly popular business area, especially its part called Lindhagen, where Swedish construction corporation Skanska is headquartered. Östermalm is the symbol of prestige with elite office space for lease.

 The city is built on 14 islands and connected by 57 bridges.
 However, there are approximately 30,000 islands and islets in Stockholm archipelago, which covers the area of 140 kilometers.
 Only 150 of them have inhabitants.
-However, many people visit the islands in summer months and some have holiday homes here.
+However, many people visit the islands in the summer months and some have holiday homes here.
 Stockholm is also famous for its Gamla Stan – the beautiful medieval center, from which the modern city started its growth in the 13th century.
 The Royal National City park contributes to the city’s green image and is one of the most favorite recreational spots for Stockholmers.
 The city is often associated with the Nobel Prize, which is awarded during the annual ceremony at Stadhuset (City Hall), followed with a banquet.
 The Nobelmuseet - one of Stockholm’s 70 museums – offers a multimedia display of the prize history.